Napier shootings: Aftermath

+An inquest determined the cause of Molenaar's death was a single self-inflicted gunshot to the head.

 Molenaar had admirers in Napier, partly because of his anti-gang stance.
 His tangi at Ruahapia marae and funeral were well attended.
 Snee's tangi was at Takapau marae and his funeral in Napier's Municipal Theatre.

 Molenaar's partner Delwyn Ismalia Keefe, a convicted drug dealer, received $10,000 of Accident Compensation Corporation compensation for Molenaar's suicide.
 A restraining order was issued against Keefe over the house the two lived in, and more than $90,000 in cash and bank accounts, so the assets could be forfeited to the Crown on her sentencing on the drug charges.
 In May 2011 the court ordered the forfeiture of the house and nearly $20,000.

 The New Zealand Herald named Holmwood as its 2009 New Zealander of the Year for his heroism in saving Miller and Diver.

 In the 2011 New Zealand bravery awards, Holmwood, two other civilians, 10 police officers and a paramedic received bravery medals for their actions during the shootings.